ksoze84/useStateHandler/README.md

 * Never set Handler.state directly, is read Only!
 * You may save another data in the class, but beware of components state updates signaling and mounting logics if this data mutates over time.
-* Prefer defining an instanceCreated() method on the handle over the constructor to execute initial code.
+* Prefer defining an instanceCreated() method on the handler over the constructor to execute initial code.

 ## Constructor

 You may define a constructor in your class.
 But is not necessary

-**Prefer defining an instanceCreated() mehtod on the handle over the constructor to execute initial code.**
+**Prefer defining an instanceCreated() method on the handler over the constructor to execute initial code.**

 Constructor code of the class and its inherited instances constructors are not part of the mounting/unmounting logic of react.
 Hook state listeners may or may not be ready when the code executes.